hirak99/dupefi/README.md

 ```

 # Advanced Usage
+By itself, duphunter doesn't provide options for acting on the duplicate files -
+e.g. to delete them.
+It is designed with the Linux philosophy in mind, so that
+you can use it with other commands to do that and more.

+Some examples are shown below.

 ## Hard Link All Duplicates
 To do this we will modify the template to generate code, and then run it.